-Service assignments generally run from the first to last week of classes and students must fill out service hour timesheets to indicate a correct accounting of completed service for the specified period.
+Service assignments generally run from the first to last week of classes.
+You will be assigned to an Instructional Support Technician who will be your supervisor.
+This is a different person than your teaching supervisor.
+Students must fill out service hour timesheets to indicate a correct accounting of completed service for the specified period.
 Failure to submit timesheets could cause pay to be held by the college until service hours are completed and timesheets are submitted.

-Please note these timesheets are SEPARATE from those required by UB and are specific to your service hour assignment(s).
+\Please note these timesheets are SEPARATE from those required by UB and are specific to your service hour assignment(s).

-Substitutes and Class Absences
+Substitutes and Class Absences as a Teaching Instructor

-If you know in advance that you will not be present for a class, you must arrange for a substitute instructor.
-See your teaching supervisor if you need assistance in choosing a substitute instructor.
+If you know in advance that you will not be present for a class you are teaching, you first notify the DGS and your teaching supervisor.
+They will work with you to find an appropriate substitute instructor.

-If you will not be able to attend a class session due to an illness, you must inform your students via email.
+If you will not be able to attend a class session due to an illness, you must inform your students via email and notify both the DGS and teaching supervisor immediately.
 In addition, you must make up any class time for which a substitute instructor was not secured (including illnesses).
 Make up possibilities include adding a critique day at the end of term or working extra office hours.
-See your supervisor for additional alternatives.
+See your teaching supervisor for additional alternatives.